Domintell/ha_domintell/README.md

 - **System variables:** Presence simulation is currently only available for installations equipped with a DGQG01 master.
 - **Push buttons:** Depending on the configuration of your Domintell system within the GoldenGate software and the overall installation setup, not all press types are available.
   - **Example:** If the installation does not have a DNET02 and the push button module is a legacy module, it is not possible to distinguish between a long press and a short press.
 Only device event "push" is usable.
+- **Thermostat:** When the installation includes a DNET and for legacy modules, the status update may occur in two steps.

 ## Troubleshooting